logo left

 Dijon is a very old city and an interesting place to visit, with lots of historical sites, museums and great restaurants.
 It is located in the east of France in the Bourgogne region.
 Much of the mustard that it is so famous for is actually grown in other places and then processed in Dijon.
 But Dijon is much more than just a mustard.

-grape basket Mostly just to the south of Dijon stretches one of France's most famous wine regions, Bourgogne, a narrow swath of land that produces an incredible array of wines from Chablis in the very north to Beaujolais at the southern end.
-Perhaps it is the proximity to so many fine and varied wines that makes Dijon a popular gastronomic destination and host of the Foire internationale et gastronomique every fall, an event that attracts several hundred thousand visitors.
+Mostly just to the south of Dijon stretches one of France's most famous wine regions, Bourgogne, a narrow swath of land that produces an incredible array of wines from Chablis in the very north to Beaujolais at the southern end.

 Dijon is also a producer of crème de cassis, a delicious French liqueur made from black currants.
-This syrupy dark liqueur is mixed with white wine to make a kir and with champagne to make a kir royal, two sweet cocktails worth a try if you get a chance.
+This syrupy dark liqueur is mixed with white wine to make a kir and with champagne to make a kir royale, two sweet cocktails worth a try if you get a chance.

-Poulet a la moutarde
+Poulet à la moutarde

 • salt and pepper